Capstone-AutoML/AutoML_Capstone/documentation/source/augmentation.md

-# Augmentation Module
+# Augmentation

-This module generates additional training data by applying randomized **image augmentations** to the labeled dataset.
+This module applies a range of image augmentations to the labeled dataset to improve model generalization during training.
 It uses the [Albumentations](https://albumentations.ai/docs/) library for robust image transformations while keeping bounding boxes aligned.

 ---

 ## Key Features

-- Supports flips, brightness changes, noise, rotation, grayscale, and blur
+- Applies a configurable set of augmentations, including horizontal flip, brightness/contrast adjustment, color shift, noise, rotation, grayscale, and blur.
 - Maintains bounding box alignment using `pascal_voc` format
 - Saves augmented images and prediction labels in parallel
-- Handles images with no predictions separately
+- Detects and handles images without predictions to avoid generating invalid annotations.

 ---